Avalon Beach, NJ Astrophotography

 Avalon, New Jersey, is one of the few places in New Jersey where you can do Milky Way Photography.
 Walk right up on the beach at the right time of year and get superb Milky Way images.

 Suppose you want to see the Milky Way in New Jersey from March to October; knowing when, where, and how to look is essential.
 This means avoiding cities and bright lights that can obscure her beauty.
 While she may not always be visible, there are still opportunities to see her if you know where to look.
-Luckily, we have compiled a list of locations where the Milky Way is known to appear, along with helpful resources for finding her.
+Luckily, we have compiled a list of locations where the Milky Way is known to appear, along with helpful resources for finding it.

 This article will discuss the Milky Way Photography How-to, covering important topics such as the best time to go, recommended locations, essential equipment to bring, and techniques for capturing stunning shots of the Milky Way.
 To get even more details, visit our Milky Way Photography How-to page.